 fund grant awards and individually designated gifts.

 As a member, you leverage your

 which in turn contributes to a stronger Kootenai County.

 We are a nonprofit membership organization affiliated with the Idaho Community Foundation.
 Of the yearly membership donations, half are pooled and distributed through a grant solicitation and selection process.
 The remaining half is equally divided between Individually Designated Gifts and the WGA Endowment Fund.

-WGA Grants at work in our community include Children's Village, Habitat for Humanity, Gizmo, Museum of North Idaho, Rathdrum Senior Center, TESH, Trinity Group Homes, Emerge CDA, St. Vincent de Paul, First Judicial CASA, Lutherhaven Ministries, CDA Charter Academy, plus so many more!
+WGA Grants at work in our community include Idaho Drug Free Youth, The Literacy Project of North Idaho, PB&J Haydeners, Children's Village, Habitat for Humanity, Gizmo, Museum of North Idaho, Rathdrum Senior Center, TESH, Trinity Group Homes, Emerge CDA, St. Vincent de Paul, First Judicial CASA, Lutherhaven Ministries, CDA Charter Academy, plus so many more!

 Times to socialize and to become more informed philanthropists are member benefits.
-When you join, you'll receive invitations to "Heart to Heart" in August and December, the September Dinner and Speaker event, New Member Coffees, Grant Proposal Presentations in May and the Awards gathering in June, plus our members only Lunch Bytes Book Club.
+When you join, you'll receive invitations to "Heart to Heart" through out the year, the annual Fall Dinner event, New Member Coffees, Grant Proposal Presentations in May and the Awards gathering in June.

 Gifts That Keep Giving